chekolyn/salt-openstack/vagrant/README.md

     # It will upload all of the custom dynamic modules to the targeted minion(s).
     # Custom modules for OpenStack (network create, router create, security group create, etc.) have been defined.

     sudo salt -C 'I@devcluster:devcluster' state.highstate
     # It will install the OpenStack environment

 ### Bugs
-The "uvsmtid/centos-7.0-minimal" box has Networkmanager by default; salt-openstack will disable and remove network manager sometimes this has the effect that the vms get disconnected from the Vagrant Managment network (vagrant-libvirt) on eth0.
+The "uvsmtid/centos-7.0-minimal" box has Networkmanager by default. salt-openstack will disable and remove Networkmanager sometimes this has the effect that the vms get disconnected from the Vagrant Managment network (vagrant-libvirt) on eth0.
-There is a "configs/ifcfg-eth0" file that will enable dhcp on eth0, you might need to do ifdown eth0 && ifup eth0 to get a dhcp lease in the console.
+There is a "configs/ifcfg-eth0" file that will enable dhcp on eth0, you might need to do this to get a dhcp lease in the console:

+	ifdown eth0 && ifup eth0

+A bootstrap script that addresses this might be helpful in the future.